 Undergraduate Programs

 This section focuses on the general requirements for the baccalaureate degree and on academic policies and regulations that apply specifically to undergraduate students.
 For information on core curriculum requirements, see “Core Curriculum Program” section in the catalog.
 For information on the Texas Success Initiative, see “Texas Success Initiative (TSI)” section in the catalog.
-For information on specific majors and on college baccalaureate requirements, please refer to the chapters on specific colleges.
+For information on specific majors and on college/school baccalaureate requirements, please refer to the chapters on specific colleges/school.

 Bachelor’s Degrees